LodeStar-umn/GoogleSheetPuller/README.md

 displayGoogleSheet does not require jQuery or any other javascript framework.

 ## Simple displayGoogleSheet example
-The following will display the first sheet (aka tab) in the worksheet (aka a Google sheet file) with the following worksheetID: 1JgVXA3ud90wpxqMmwMsc1ejlLsTKjjZKW5aDtZzB-Qg
+The following will display the first sheet (aka tab) in the worksheet (aka a Google sheet file) with the following document ID: 1JgVXA3ud90wpxqMmwMsc1ejlLsTKjjZKW5aDtZzB-Qg

 	<!doctype html>
 	<html lang="en">